luzhixing12345/kemu/README.md

 # kemu

-a clean, from-scratch, lightweight full system hypervisor for hosting KVM guests
+kemu is a lightweight hypervisor for hosting KVM guests

 ## build